 Lots of people, though, use well water in El Salvador, accessing groundwater, and this should also be avoided.
 As you might not be sure where your water is coming from, you should stick with bottled water or a decent filtration system, like most Salvadorans do.

-Is the water safe to drink in Guatemala?
+Is the Water Safe to Drink in Guatemala?

 We’ll leave this with our regular and reliable Guatemala guy, Nestor Quixtan, who lives in Guatemala City:

-Water is not generally safe to drink out of the tap since there is no water treatment.
+“Water is not generally safe to drink out of the tap since there is no water treatment.
 We buy purified water while other have filters like those charcoal ones.
 I have drunk tap water and I’ve been fine, but I don’t really recommend it.
-For foreign folks it’s best to avoid it as they could get sick.
+For foreign folks it’s best to avoid it as they could get sick.”

 Most decent hotels and restaurants in Guatemala will provide filtered or bottled water.

-Is the water safe to drink in Honduras?
+Is the Water Safe to Drink in Honduras?

 We don’t recommend drinking the tap water in Honduras.
 As with other countries in the region, most people buy bottled water or have some kind of filtration system.
 Big five-gallon containers are cheap and available all over Honduras.

-Is the water safe to drink in Nicaragua?
+Is the Water Safe to Drink in Nicaragua?

-Looking at the expat groups, most people avoid drinking the tap water, although they do clean their teeth with it.
+Looking at the expat groups, though, most people avoid drinking the tap water, although they do clean their teeth with it.
 As in Honduras, those five-gallon containers are cheap and easy to get.

-Is the water safe to drink in Panama?
+Is the Water Safe to Drink in Panama?

 Most of Panama has safe drinking water straight out of the tap, especially around Panama City and other urban areas.
 Water in Panama is well-treated and safe, although some expats complain about the chlorine taste of Panama City water.
 Many get filtration systems just to deal with the taste.

-If you’re a tourist traveling in the region, we recommend – despite what you read above – using bottled water wherever you are, even in Costa Rica, Panama, and Belize.
+Here’s our overall conclusion on drinking water in Central America: If you’re a tourist on vacation, we recommend – despite what you read above – using bottled water wherever you are, even in Costa Rica, Panama, and Belize.
 You can brush you teeth fine with tap water in these countries, and even use ice, but for straight drinking, stick to bottled water.
+The water may be safe in these countries, but it still might cause a reaction, and you don’t want to be sick if you’re on a one or two-week vacation.

-If you’re moving to Costa Rica, Panama, or Belize, then you could probably start drinking the water to acclimatize yourself, but again, take local advice.
+If you’re a potential moving to Costa Rica, Panama, or Belize, then you could probably start drinking the water to acclimatize yourself, but again, take local advice.
 And if you don’t like the taste, get a filter or buy those five-gallon containers.

 As far as El Salvador, Guatemala, Honduras, and Nicaragua go… whether you’re on vacation or making a permanent move… stick to bottled water at all times.
 It’s easier that way.
+We hope we’ve given you a helpful snapshot on drinking water in Central America!